MaxiGarcia13/my_posts/posts/the_lifecycles_vuejs.md

 ## How does it work?

 ### React JS:
-In React in each render and re-redender of the component react will call the function component and each variable or each hooks that you use it for example useEffect, it try to calculte again the function (first check what hooks need to update in your component and then).
+In React each render and re-redender of the component react will call the function component and each variable or each hooks that you use it for example useEffect, it try to calculte again the function (first check what hooks need to update in your component and then).

 ```js
 const IamABadComponent = ()=> {